RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 The "Joining collectives" page and the "Creating collectives" page were initially planned to be just one page.
 However, as we made the pages for joining and creating collectives, we felt that the idea of creating a user and logging into a user, are ideas that each map to creating a collective and joining a collective.
 Therefore, since joining and creating a user were on separate pages, creating a collective and joining a collective should also be, for consistency.

 Moving the leaderboard from under the calendar, to its own page, was another diversion from the original plan.
 This was done to make the calendar page seem less overcrowded with features.
-The "Viewing info about chores" page was intended to just be a popup where you could mark a chore as done, however, we realised that we needed a way to display extra information, and because of that this also ended up being its own page. **The reasons we were able to add these extra pages were threefold.**
+The "Viewing info about chores" page was intended to just be a popup where you could mark a chore as done, however, we realized that we needed a way to display extra information, and because of that this also ended up being its own page. **The reasons we were able to add these extra pages were threefold.**

 Firstly, we originally planned that the creation of week-chores (chores that can be done over a week), and the creation of day-chores (chores that need to be done on a specific day), should have their own pages.
 This ended up not being necessary as the only difference between a week-chore and a day-chore, is that day-chores have the same start and end date, while week-chores end-date are 7 days after their start date.
 Therefore they both got the same creation page.
 Therefore we saved a bit of time on that.